 A lot has been said about organizing a text into paragraphs.
 But what about organizing paragraphs themselves?
 How to outline a paragraph?
 How long can it be?

 Our team has done its best to get you acquainted with the parts of a paragraph.
-From this article, you’ll also learn about a paragraph format and how to build different types of paragraphs.
+From this article, you’ll also learn about paragraph format and methods of building different types of paragraphs.
+You will also learn about helpful PIE paragraph structure.
 Knowing how to construct each paragraph properly, you can make the paper more solid.

 💾 Paragraph Format